High School (Grades 9 - 12)

-The Horace Mann High School program fosters knowledge, competency, and skills to prepare students for postsecondary success.
+🏫 Our high school program fosters knowledge, competency, and skills to prepare students for post-secondary success.
 Academic discourse is central to the approach in all of our classes, pushing students to engage more deeply with big ideas and to challenge their own and each other's thinking.

-Trasition specialists work with students to ensure they receive opportunities that prepare them to achieve their postsecondary goals in the areas of education, employment, and independent living.
+🎓 Transition specialists work with students to ensure they receive opportunities that prepare them to achieve their post-secondary goals in the areas of education, employment, and independent living.
 This includes support with taking courses to address specific skills, participating in various learning opportunities to gain experience, exploring areas of interest, conducting mock job interviews, connecting with service agencies available post-graduation, requesting accommodations, assisting with the college application process, and much more.